aarcticc/my_first_raycaster/Readme.md

 #### `void draw_scene(SDL_Renderer *renderer, Ray *rays, Texture *textures)`

-Renders the 3D scene based on raycasting results.
+Renders the "3D" scene based on raycasting results.

 ### Map Format

 Maps are defined as 2D arrays, where `1` represents a wall and `0` is empty space.
-"MAP_HEIGHT" and "MAP_WIDTH" are located in map.h.
+"MAP_HEIGHT" and "MAP_WIDTH" are defined in map.h.
 Here's an example with 16x16:

 ```c
 int map[MAP_HEIGHT][MAP_WIDTH] = {